idkwim/frookSINATRA/README.md

 	This is working because when a sysenter/syscall is done, the LSTAR MSR isn't read via rdmsr, and hypervisor isn't call.
 So the given LSTAR value is the hook (if hooked).

+<b>NOTE:<b>
+	The driver can be loaded with dsefix (http://www.kernelmode.info/forum/viewtopic.php?f=11&t=3322) The driver can work on Windows 7 x64 without the hypervisor

 <b>TODO:</b>
 	Make a version where all the thing is done in hypervisor, write the hook EIP in a magic MSR...
 	Make it working with AMD, 2 lines to change,
 	Could be integrated in (this nice tool) https://github.com/zer0mem/MiniHyperVisorProject, to make it working on a live Windows (pluePill+Intercept R/W MSR+frookSINATRA = Rootkit ;p)
 </pre>